stephaniebland/MetapopulationModel/README.md

 # MetapopulationModel
- Metapopulation Model I worked on with Professor Benjamin Gilbert in 2012-2013
+ Metapopulation Model I worked on with Professor Benjamin Gilbert in 2012-2013.

  This code was written a long time ago; before I knew about version control or Tidyverse.
+Please see my other repositories for my more recent work.

  The only things that matter in this repository are: